 3D Legacy Parameters (WYKO 3D Parameters)

-Rpm, Rvm and Rz (Average Max Peak Height, Valley Depth and Height of Surface)
+Rpm, Rvm and Rz (Average Max Peak Height, Average Max Valley Depth, and Average Max Height of Surface)

 The Rpm, Rvm, and Rz parameters are evaluated from an average of the heights and depths of a number of extreme peaks and valleys.
 Rpm the Average Maximum Peak Height, is found by averaging the heights of the ten (10) highest peaks found over the complete 3D image.
 Rvm, the Average Maximum Valley Depth, is found by averaging the depths of the ten (10) lowest valleys found over the complete 3D image.
 Rz, the Average Maximum Height of the Surface, is found from Rpm-Rvm.
 Note that in determining the peaks and valleys, the analysis software eliminates a grid of 11 x 11 pixels around a given peak/valley before searching for the next peak/valley, thus assuring that significantly separated peaks/valleys are found.